What You’ll Learn 🎥

 Real-time data streaming with full resolution

-The camera supports the high-performance industrial standard GigE Vision.
-The standard introduced in 2006 provides a framework for transmitting high-speed video and related control over Ethernet networks.
+These cameras support the high-performance industrial standard GigE Vision.
+Introduced in 2006, this standard provides a framework for transmitting high-speed video and related control data over Ethernet networks.

 The benefits are high-speed data transfer rates up to 1GBit/s (based on 1000Base-T) connectable to every standard GigE Ethernet port and cable lengths up to 100m.

-Dewesoft uses OptoStream SDK for GigE communication with cameras that support the GigE Vision standard.
+Dewesoft utilizes the OptoStream SDK for GigE communication with cameras that support the GigE Vision standard.

 System requirements: